kadena-io/pact/docs/pact-reference.rst

 read-msg
 ~~~~~~~~

+*→* ``<a>``

 *key* ``string`` *→* ``<a>``

-Read KEY from message data body.
-Will recognize JSON types as
+Read KEY from top level of message data body, or data body itself if not
-corresponding Pact type.
+provided.
+Coerces value to pact type: String -> string, Number ->
+integer, Boolean -> bool, List -> value, Object -> value.
+NB value types
+are not introspectable in pact.

 .. code:: lisp